mbanibenson/FaunD-Fast/README.md

 ## Inference

+Anomalous image patches alongside their bounding box coordinates are detected and extracted from each test image as follows:

-1. Each image is segmented to extract image patches whose pixels are characteristically similar to each other.
+1. The test image is segmented to extract image patches whose pixels are characteristically similar to each other.

-2. The trained CVAE is then used to extract features from the image patches.
+2. The trained CVAE is used to extract features from the extracted image patches.

 3. The trained Isolation Forest algorithm is used to detect any anomalous image patches.

-4. Each detected anomalous patch is saved to disk ordered by the anomalous score.
+4. Each detected anomalous patch is ordered by its anomalous score and saved to the directory data/unsupervised/dive/predictions/ordered_patches.

 5. A csv file is created for each dive which records details about all the detected anomalous patches.
 These include the parent image name and the bounding box coordinates marking the location of the patch within the parent image.
 ```